kodtodya/kodtodya.github.io/index.md

 Hey, I am Avadhut and I have been working as a Corporate Trainer since 2017.
 I'm enriched with 8+ years of experience in IT industry.
 I specialize in helping people to learn most of the open-source technologies.
 I take great pride in the progress and success of my clients, and look forward to helping you.
 Get in touch to learn more.

+### Solutioning architect and consultant

+As you get some glimpse about me from corporate training perspective.
+I also take pride in architecture review, consultation for various open-source technologies and always try to find a reason to learn something latest; something interesting and more importantly something open-source.
+I work with few of my clients to make interesting software development.
+As same as corporate training, even here, I take great pride in the progress and success of my clients, and look forward to helping you.
+Get in touch to learn more.

 ## Technology Training we offer
 ### Experience in Action